 The Authority's area, centred on the mouth of the River Tees, is a major production centre for the chemical industry.
-It has 30 'top tier' and 6 'lower tier' COMAH sites located within the area which equates to 12% of all national COMAH sites.
+It has 30 'top tier' and 6 'lower tier' Control of Major Accident Hazards (COMAH) sites located within the area which equates to 12% of all national COMAH sites.